-- The resources available include: reference books, textbooks, library and museum loans, teacher prepared materials, pictures, photographs, online resources and artefacts. - Resources will be kept in the History resource area in The Pod and in classrooms. - Staff are encouraged to let the subject leader know if they require additional resources and the subject leader is responsible for ensuring that resources are in good condition and fit for purpose. - Subject leader will ensure that staff have the necessary log in details for Keystage History and will keep staff updated on useful online and other resources. - Staff will inform the IT technicians if there are any difficulties with online resources
+- The resources available include: reference books, textbooks, library and museum loans, teacher prepared materials, pictures, photographs, online resources and artefacts. - Resources will be kept in the History resource area in The Pod and in classrooms. - Staff are encouraged to let the subject leader know if they require additional resources and the subject leader is responsible for ensuring that resources are in good condition and fit for purpose. - Subject leader will ensure that staff have the necessary log in details for Keystage History and will keep staff updated on useful online and other resources.
+(Do we still have access to this?) - Staff will inform the IT technicians if there are any difficulties with online resources